Diplomado in Mexican Public Law and Policy

 - General scheme in the distribution of powers

 - Distribution of powers in taxation

-- Different coordination mechanisms between State and Federal government relations
+- Coordination mechanisms between state and federal government relations

 Professor: Daniel Barceló Rojas

-- Organization of State powers and those of the “municipio”/municipality
+- Organization of state powers and of municipal governments

 - Historical approach to the Law of Mexico

-- Priority inapplicable law in the 19th century
+- Hierarchy of law in the 19th century

-- Constitutional order in the Mexican federalist system.
+- Constitutional law in the Mexican federalist system.
 Globalization of law

-- State and system of government: The influence of 18th-century constitutionalism
+- Formation of the Mexican State and system of government: The influence of 18th-century constitutionalism

 - The triad of the exercise of State power

-- Presidential structure: Its hegemonic nuances and its crisis
+- Presidential structure: Its hegemonic nuances and its primary crisis

 - Emergence of autonomous constitutional bodies: A pretense of modernity

 - How and why political parties are governed by Constitutional Law